facebook/facebook-android-sdk/README.md

 Known Issues
 ------------

-In the Facebook login dialog, the WebKit WebView password field misaligns text input and does not display correctly on Android 2.0 and 2.1.
+1. In the Facebook login dialog, the WebKit WebView password field misaligns text input and does not display correctly on Android 2.0 and 2.1.
 This is corrected in Android 2.2 (Froyo): see http://code.google.com/p/android/issues/detail?id=5596

-The example app does not automatically redraw a dialog if the screen orientation changes.
+2. The example apps do not automatically redraw a dialog if the screen orientation changes.

-Binary API parameters (such as uploading pictures) is not yet supported -- coming soon, but if you have already implemented it, feel free to send us a patch!
+3. Binary API parameters (such as uploading pictures) is not yet supported -- coming soon, but if you have already implemented it, feel free to send us a patch!

-The dialog webviews may be blank if an error occurs -- we are working on figuring these out and providing more debugging information.
+4. The dialog webviews may be blank if an error occurs -- we are working on figuring these out and providing more debugging information.
 Sorry for the frustration.

+5. If you see "an invalid next or cancel parameter was specified" message in the login dialog, then you need to migrate your application to the New Data Permissions.
+This can be done by going to http://www.facebook.com/developers/apps.php then selecting the application you are testing with, and clicking "Edit Settings" (the third item underneath Total Users).
+On the settings page, click on Migrations (bottom of the left menu), then set New Data Permissions to "Enabled".

 Getting Started
 ===============